confluence/tonguefish/README.md

 title = 'Issue \1'
 ```

+This property can be set at any level, but individual feeds inside a group don't inherit digest settings from the group (or digest settings that the group has inherited) -- those settings are applied to the whole group feed.
+If you really want to apply a digest to a single feed inside a group, it must be specified at the feed level.

+Single feed digests are applied after the original feed entries are generated.
+Group digests are applied after the group entries are aggregated.

 ### Group

 Entries from multiple feeds can be aggregated into a single feed.
 The intended use case is grouping individual account feeds from a website which does not offer a single feed for all your subscriptions.

-`title`, and `digest` preferences set in the group section are applied to the combined group feed only and not inherited by individual feeds in the group.
-The group category must be set in the group section; categories set in individual feeds will be ignored.

-Other per-group properties (such as ignore rules) set in this section will be merged into the individual feed preferences.

 ```toml
 [[feeds]]